mrlem/sample-game-libgdx-springboot/README.md

 ## What I provide

 I provide a set of empty projects combining all these, for a fake game named "singularity" (change this name to suite your needs).
 You'll find:
-* client: the game client project (using LibGDX)
+* singularity-client: the game client project (using LibGDX)
-* engine/server: the server project (using SpringBoot)
+* singularity-engine: including a server module (using SpringBoot) and a protocol module (shared with the client)
-* engine/protocol: the common protocol project

 Tested all this with IDEA IntelliJ, but it should compile & run just as well in command line.